France: Official and widely spoken languages

 When you think of this country, the French language likely comes to mind.
 It’s not just a means of communication but a cornerstone of national identity.
-According to the Constitution, it’s the sole official language, used in government, education, and media1.
+According to the Constitution, it’s the sole official language, used in government, education, and media.

 Despite this, the culture here is rich with linguistic diversity.
-Regional languages like Occitan and Alsatian are still spoken, especially in specific areas2.
+Regional languages like Occitan and Alsatian are still spoken, especially in specific areas.
 These languages add depth to the country’s heritage, showcasing its varied history.

 Understanding the role of language in this nation helps you appreciate its unity and diversity.
 Whether through law or everyday life, it’s clear that language shapes the identity of this vibrant country.